KrishnaKakani-GitHub/breast-cancer-diagnosis-ml/README.md

-###

-# Breast Cancer Diagnosis using Machine Learning
+# 🧠 Breast Cancer Diagnosis using Machine Learning

-This project demonstrates a complete pipeline for classifying breast cancer tumors using scikit-learn, from EDA to model deployment using Streamlit.
+This project demonstrates a complete pipeline for classifying breast cancer tumors using **scikit-learn**, from Exploratory Data Analysis (EDA) to model deployment using **Streamlit**.
+It is based on the **Breast Cancer Wisconsin Diagnostic Dataset** and includes visualizations, model training, evaluation, and a user-friendly app interface.

 ---

-## Project Directory Structure
+## 📁 Project Directory Structure

 ```bash
 ├── data/